zeek/zeekctl/doc/zeekctl.rst

 name of a directory where any such unarchived logs can be found.

-Log expiration and Log retention
+Log expiration and retention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LogExpireMinutes_ and LogExpireDelay_ options in ``zeekctl.conf`` can configure
+The LogExpireMinutes_ and LogExpireInterval_ options in ``zeekctl.conf`` can configure
 ``zeekctl`` to only retain certain amounts of archived logs.
 See the documentation for
 those options for more details.